How to Create Notion Investment Tracker: Stocks, Crypto & More!

 - Chrome Extension: Install the Note API Connector Chrome Extension to use Note API Connector in Notion.

-Once installed, simply authenticate your Notion account, grant the necessary permissions, and start creating API requests effortlessly.
+Simply authenticate your Notion account, grant the necessary permissions, and start creating API requests effortlessly.

 👉 Follow the official setup guide for step-by-step instructions.

-Create Stocks Database
+Create Assets Database

-First, we add database properties
+Add database properties

 Symbol